UN appeals for $397 million to help Syrian quake survivors - NewsBreak

 The secretary-general said aid to Syria must get through by all routes to all areas without restrictions.

 A senior U.N.
-World Food Program official warned that food insecurity in afflicted parts of Syria had been rising drastically even before the earthquake struck.
+World Food Program official warned that food insecurity in afflicted parts of Syria had been rising dramatically even before the earthquake struck.

 “It was very bad before.
 Now it’s dramatic,” said Corinne Fleischer, the agency's Middle East Director.